-It is important to note that different lenders have different policies on this issue.
-I spoke to Wells Fargo, Citibank and Bank of America about this topic within the past three months and they all used the three year rule for deferred compensation.
+It is important to note that different lenders have different policies for including deferred income in your mortgage application.
+We contacted multiple lenders about this topic and they all used the three year guideline for deferred compensation.
 Other lenders may have stricter policies and may not count any deferred compensation as income, which may reduce the mortgage amount you qualify for.

 Because qualification guidelines vary, we recommend that you contact multiple lenders in the table below to understand how they would handle your individual situation.
 Comparing multiple lenders also enables you to find the best mortgage terms.